 Students' knowledge and understanding of the reading and supplemental materials will be assessed through exams, critical thinking assignments, and presentations.
 Grading is based on a standard curve, where students earn a grade based upon the percent of total possible points they obtain.
 Although, slight modification may occur based on the discretion of the instructors.
 The course consists of 640 points.
-There will be a one-week grace period to make up any missed exam or assignment.
-Any missed exam or assignment not submitted in the allotted time will be given a zero.
+Any missed assignment not submitted in the allotted time will be given a 20 Reduction of points per day past the due date.
+Tests/quizzes must be completed by the due date, or a "0%" will be given.
+Arrangements must be made TWO DAYS prior to when the test/quiz is given in order to make up test/quiz beforehand.
+You will not be allowed to take the test after the due date - NO EXCEPTIONS.